Legal aid in proceedings in France

 • You have received legal aid in first instance and you want to continue to enjoy it because your opponent has appealed.

-Tableau - Evidence specific to the circumstances of the case allowing the award of legal aid
+Tableau - Supporting documents specific to the circumstances of the case allowing for the award of legal aid

 Case for which a request for legal aid is made